aur0rae/Dotfiles/README.md

-# My Sway config
+# Hyprland Dots

-This is my current working config for Sway.
+This is my current working config for Hyprland.

 ## Usage:

-Sway is a tiling Wayland compositor/WM and as such, requires some basic keybinds to function.
+Hyprland is a tiling Wayland compositor/WM and as such, requires some basic keybinds to function.
 The most important ones are listed below.

 - Spawn a terminal - MOD + Shift + Enter
 - Kill a window - MOD + Shift + Q
 - Reload Sway - MOD + Shift + C
 - Kill Sway - MOD + Shift + E

-To get the full list of bindings, check `sway/config`.
-At the moment, these are fairly stock, but in time they may change.

 ## Dependencies: